magento/devdocs/guides/v2.1/mtf/mtf_entities/mtf_scenariotest.md

 ### `constructor()` method  {#constructor-method}

-You may optionally use the `constructor()` method which injects data to be used by `run()`.
+Optionally, you may use the `constructor()` method, which injects data to be used by `run()`.
 The data may include classes like pages, variation data, data returned by previous executed steps, etc.

 On the previous example the `constructor()`: